liesenf/andreasliesenfeld.github.io/README.md

 <br />

 <b>Research:</b> <br>
 My main research interest is the study of human-human and human-technology interaction, combining qualitative approaches to the study of talk-in-interaction (conversation analysis and ethnomethodology) and speech technology (system design, dialog management, NLP and ASR for voice assistants).
-My work focuses on voice assistant design, repair and user experience evaluation, and speech recognition for laughter, disfluency and non-lexical utterances.
-In my early-career research I have conducted linguistic fieldwork in different parts of Asia, built a video corpus of Malaysian Cantonese, and worked on the development of cognitive grammars for speech technology and NLP. <br />
+My work focuses on voice assistant design, repair and user experience evaluation as well as automatic speech recognition for non-lexical uttrerances such as laughter and disfluency.
+In my early-career research I have conducted linguistic fieldwork in different parts of Asia, built a video corpus of Malaysian Cantonese, and worked on the development of cognitive grammars and framenets for language technology. <br />

 I also work as a conversation design consultant and currently write a book in this area.<br />